 When "some of the guards went into the city and reported to the chief priests everything that had happened," we assume they told the whole truth.
 The tomb is empty.
 There had been an earthquake.
 An angel came down, rolled the stone away from the tomb, and said that Jesus had risen.
-All they could say for sure is that the disciples did not steal his body while they were on duty.
+All the guards could say for sure is that the disciples did not steal his body while they were on duty.

 Matthew does not record that the leaders of the Jews even tried to dispute the facts with the guards.
-They apparently accept their report as true.
+They apparently accept their report as true, even if they didn't want to believe it.
 These are, after all, Roman soldiers, and they had nothing to gain by lying.
 And something happened while they were on guard that they were supposed to prevent.
-The tomb was empty and there was no evidence that the disciples had stolen Jesus' body.
+The tomb was now empty and there was no evidence that the disciples had stolen Jesus' body.

-The chief priests and the elders of the people had worked together to accuse Jesus before Pilate to get him crucified and now they try to cover up the truth.
+The chief priests and the elders of the people had previously conspired together to accuse Jesus before Pilate to get him crucified and now they try to cover up the truth after his resurrection.
 And in doing so, they harden their hearts against God.

 After all, what do you do if you have no explanation for something that has happened?
 What do you say if something happens that you just can't explain and for which there is no logical or scientific explanation?
 You may make up a hypothesis, or a theory about how something happened.
-Or, you lie.
-You make up stories.
-Or, you don't talk about it.
+Or you lie.
+Or you make up stories.
+Or you don't talk about it.
 You say nothing.
 The religious leaders of Jesus' own people lied.
-What is now called 'damage control' was necessary.

-Would you expect the Roman soldiers to tell such a self-incriminating tale that the body was stolen right under their eyes?
+Would you expect the Roman soldiers to tell such a self-incriminating tale that the body was stolen while they were supposed to be on duty guarding the tomb?
 Yet when they receive the bribe, a large amount of money, that is exactly the story that should be told if it should reach the ears of the governor, Pontius Pilate.